Smoke Alarms

 Alarm type and cost

 Smoke alarms are powered by battery or by your home's electrical system.
-If the smoke alarm is powered by battery, it runs on either a disposable nine-volt battery or a non-replaceable 10-year lithium (“long-life”) battery.
+If the smoke alarm is powered by battery, it runs on either a disposable 9V or AA battery or a non-replaceable 10-year lithium (“long-life”) battery.
 Alarms that get power from your home's electrical system, or “hardwired,” usually have a back-up battery that will need to be replaced once a year.

 Where do I put smoke alarms in my home?

 A closed door may slow the spread of smoke, heat and fire.
 Put smoke alarms inside and outside each bedroom and sleeping area.
 Put alarms on every level of the home.
-Smoke alarms should be interconnected.
+It is recommended smoke alarms be interconnected.
 When one sounds, they all sound.

 Place smoke alarms on the ceiling or high on the wall.
 Check the manufacturer's instructions for the best place for your alarm.